Bombyx mori: Larvae

+Pupae (cocoon)

 After they have molted four times, their bodies become slightly yellow, and the skin becomes tighter.
-The larvae then prepare to enter the pupal phase of their lifecycle, and enclose themselves in a cocoon made up of raw silk produced by the salivary glands.
-The final molt from larva to pupa takes place within the cocoon, which provides a vital layer of protection during the vulnerable, almost motionless pupal state.
-Many other Lepidoptera produce cocoons, but only a few—the Bombycidae, in particular the genus Bombyx, and the Saturniidae, in particular the genus Antheraea—have been exploited for fabric production.
+The larvae then prepare to enter the pupal phase of their life cycle, and enclose themselves in a cocoon made up of raw silk produced by the salivary glands.
+The final molt from larva to pupa takes place within the cocoon, which provides a layer of protection during the vulnerable, almost motionless pupal state.
+Many other Lepidoptera produce cocoons, but only a few — the Bombycidae, in particular the genus Bombyx, and the Saturniidae, in particular the genus Antheraea — have been exploited for fabric production.

+The cocoon is made of a thread of raw silk from 300 to about 900 m long.
+The fibers are fine and lustrous, about 10 μm in diameter.
+The number of cocoons required to produce a final yield of silk is approximately 2000-3000 /lb; at least 70 e6lb of raw silk are produced each year, requiring nearly 10 billion cocoons.

-If the animal is allowed to survive after spinning its cocoon and through the pupal phase of its lifecycle, it releases proteolytic enzymes to make a hole in the cocoon so it can emerge as an adult moth.
-These enzymes are destructive to the silk and can cause the silk fibers to break down from over a mile in length to segments of random length, which seriously reduces the value of the silk threads, although these damaged silk cocoons are still used as "stuffing" available in China and elsewhere for doonas, jackets, etc. To prevent this, silkworm cocoons are boiled.
-The heat kills the silkworms and the water makes the cocoons easier to unravel.
-Often, the silkworm itself is eaten.
+If the animal survives through the pupal phase of its life cycle, it releases proteolytic enzymes to make a hole in the cocoon so it can emerge as an adult moth.
+These enzymes are destructive to the silk and can cause the silk fibers to break down from over a mile in length to segments of random length, which reduces the value of the silk threads, although these damaged silk cocoons are still used as "stuffing" available in China and elsewhere in the production of duvets, jackets, and other purposes.
+To prevent this, silkworm cocoons are boiled in water.
+The heat kills the silkworms, and the water makes the cocoons easier to unravel.
+Often, the silkworm is eaten.

-As the process of harvesting the silk from the cocoon kills the larva, sericulture has been criticized by animal welfare and rights activists.
-Mahatma Gandhi was critical of silk production based on the Ahimsa philosophy "not to hurt any living thing".
+As the process of harvesting the silk from the cocoon kills the pupa, sericulture has been criticized by animal welfare and rights activists.
+Mahatma Gandhi was critical of silk production based on the ahimsa philosophy "not to hurt any living thing".
 This led to Gandhi's promotion of cotton spinning machines, an example of which can be seen at the Gandhi Institute, and an extension of this principle has led to the modern production practice known as Ahimsa silk, which is wild silk (from wild and semiwild silk moths) made from the cocoons of moths that are allowed to emerge before the silk is harvested.

+Moth

+The moth is the adult phase of the silk worm's life cycle.
+Silk moths have a wingspan of 3–5 cm and a white, hairy body.
+Females are about two to three times bulkier than males (due to carrying many eggs).
+All adult Bombycidae moths have reduced mouthparts and do not feed.